 The property can be a single or a multi-family (condominium) dwelling--click here for maximum allowable purchase prices.
 City staff must inspect the entire property to determine that it meets the City’s property maintenance code.
 All deficiencies must be corrected prior to homeownership assistance funds being provided.

-Houses built prior to January 1, 1978, must have an inspection to determine if deteriorated paint exists, and in certain situations, samples of deteriorated paint and bare soil may be taken and sent to a lab for analysis.
-If the paint is determined to contain lead above HUD’s level of concern, paint stabilization of deteriorated surfaces by trained personnel is required prior to homeownership assistance funds being provided.
-You are also restricted from moving into the home until it is determined that identified lead hazards are corrected and a clearance of the unit is achieved.
-A $500 grant is available to the buyer to help offset costs associated with lead hazard reduction; all costs over $500 must be paid by the buyer or seller.
+Houses built prior to January 1, 1978, may require a lead risk assessment if deteriorated paint exists.
+If the paint is determined to contain lead above HUD’s level of concern, lead hazard remediation and final clearance is required in order for the home to qualify for City assistance.
+Lead risk assessment and final clearance will be procured and covered by City funds.
+A $500 grant is available upon closing to help the buyer offset costs associated with lead hazard remediation; all costs over $500 must be paid by the buyer or seller.

 Local lenders offer a number of loan packages -- take the time needed to find the loan package that works best for you.
 You should also carefully read the informative brochure published by HUD, Don’t Be a Victim of Loan Fraud – Protect Yourself from Predatory Lenders.